omgnetwork/elixir-omg/apps/omisego_watcher/README.md

 FIXME adapt to how it actually works

-## Using the watcher API

-### Endpoints
+##Endpoints
 TODO

+## Websockets

+Exposed websockets are using [Phoniex channels](https://hexdocs.pm/phoenix/channels.html) feature.
+Different events are emitted in each channel.

+### Channels:

-### Websockets
+### address:ethereum_address
-TODO

 #### Events:

 ##### address_received and address_spent
-address_received event informing about that particular address received funds.
+`address_received` event informing about that particular address received funds.

-address_spent vent informing about that particular address spent funds.
+`address_spent` vent informing about that particular address spent funds.

 Blocks are validated by the Watcher after a short (not-easily-configurable) finality margin.
 By consequence, above events will be emitted no earlier than that finality margin.
+In case extra finality is required for high-stakes transactions, the client is free to wait any number of Ethereum blocks (confirmations) on top of submitted_at_ethheight

 ```json
 {